darideveloper/instagram-follow-bot-2/README.md

 - [X] Use proxies
 - [X] Never follow the same user twice
 - [X] Catch errors
-- [ ] Unfollow and follow process separately
+- [x] Unfollow and follow process separately
+- [x] Block users who don't follow back
+- [x] Send direct messages to new followers

 See the [open issues](https://github.com/darideveloper/europeanstartups_scraper/issues) for a full list of proposed features (and known issues).